zero-to-mastery/Coding_Challenge-5/README.md

 Build an event page for a real company!

 ## Coding Challenge Submissions
 The wonderful submissions from some of the Zero-to-Mastery students on the fifth coding challenge.
-There are some great submissions:
+I have included their Discord handle name so you can talk to them about their submissions!

 huntershinn#7115
 https://memphis-local-events.herokuapp.com/